-His introduction to band mate DeLonge came in 1992 via his sister, Anne, who knew him at school and thought they'd hit it off.
-By this time, Mark had already played in a number of punk and cover bands between Fairfax, Virginia, where his father lived, and his mother's home town of Ridgecrest – having learned to play bass himself by listening to Bad Religion, Descendents, and The Cure, among other punk rock influences.
+His introduction to bandmate DeLonge came in 1992 via his sister, Anne, who knew him at school and thought they'd hit it off.
+By this time, Mark had already played in several punk and cover bands between Fairfax, Virginia, where his father lived, and his mother's home town of Ridgecrest – having learned to play bass himself by listening to Bad Religion, Descendents, and The Cure, among other punk rock influences.

 Mark's devotion to blink-182 since their formation and early acclaim has been unwavering.
-His own musical style, far more than his band-mates', has remained quintessentially pop punk and indie rock, with his perennial loyalty to customised Fender Jazz Bass bodies being, in a way, symbolic of his position at the heart of the band as its one pivotal constant.
+His own musical style, far more than his bandmates', has remained pop-punk and indie rock quintessentially, with his perennial loyalty to customised Fender Jazz Bass bodies being, in a way, symbolic of his position at the heart of the band as it's one pivotal constant.

 Understandably then, when in 2002 DeLonge broke away to form his new albeit short-lived post-hardcore effort, Box Car Racer, with the help of drummer Travis Barker, Hoppus was desolated.
 For him, DeLonge's move was a betrayal representative of the widening rift between them, and ultimately it led to the group's announcement of an "indefinite" hiatus in 2005.

 Over the next four years, Mark produced records for a number of other bands, including New Found Glory and Motion City Soundtrack.
 He also set up his award-winning podcast, HiMyNameIsMark, featuring music and interviews with emerging talent and underground bands.